transloadit/ruby-sdk/README.md

 1.2.0.
 If it doesn't, please file a [bug report](https://github.com/transloadit/ruby-sdk/issues).
 Compatibility patches for other Rubies are welcomed.

-You can also run `rake test:multiruby` to test transloadit against all supported Rubies.
+You can run `rake test:multiruby` to test transloadit against all supported Rubies.
 Run `rake test:multiruby:setup` once beforehand, though, to set up the RVM environments.
 [RVM](rvm.beginrescueend.com/) must be installed in order to test against multiple Rubies.